ideanetwork/install_ideanet_pkg/README.md

 ##### Compute maps

-Multidimensional scaling (MDS) computes the location of points in two dimensions and computes a stress value for the solution.
-Label analysis computes the location for each label from each participant on the map.
+Multidimensional scaling computes the location of points in two dimensions and computes a stress value for the solution.
 The map of items is partitioned with hierarchical cluster analysis to produce multiple cluster solutions.
-The app will create three output files that are useful for choosing an optimal cluster solution for further analysis:
+Label analysis computes the location for each label from each participant on the map and is used to suggestion names for clusters.
+The app will create three output files that are useful for choosing an optimal cluster solution for further analysis and
+reporting:

 -   An Excel workbook with cluster solutions and cluster labels